3NaNa7/afrisign/README.md

 Contributions are welcome!
 If you want to contribute to Afrisign, please fork the repository and create a pull request.
 You can also open issues for bug reports or feature requests.

 ## ToDo
-- Finish setting up application UI
+- Finalize the application UI design.
-- Create APIs to communicate with our trained models.
+- Develop APIs to interface with our trained machine learning models.
-- Integrate backend with frontend.
+- Integrate backend services with the frontend interface.